007revad/todo_list/README.md

 **If you have an idea for a new script, or suggestions to improve an existing script [leave a comment in Discussions](https://github.com/007revad/todo_list/discussions).**

+## Done

+- Enable Immutable Snapshots for models older than '20 series.
+- Enable using M2D20, M2D18, M2D17 (and E10M20-T1?) in Synology NAS that don't officially support them.
+- Add option to auto update synology_hdd_db x days after new version released.
+- Test synology_m2_volume DSM 6 code.

 ## To do

-- Add option to auto update synology_hdd_db x days after new version released.
+- Add option to synology_plex_backup to delete backup files older than 14 days find $Backup_Directory -type f -mtime +14 -delete

 - Work out what makes storage manager change "Cache Drive 1" to "M.2 Drive 1"
 - Change syno_hdd_db.sh so a reboot is not needed when the NAS has M.2 drives.